gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - a stressed joint choreography under de-confirmation pressure
 - a fully decoupled field of independent trajectories
 - an explicitly contradictory field with no dominant choreography
+- a resolved restart in which one branch becomes mainline and the other decays

 That distinction matters and appears to be maintainable so far.

 ---

 ### 10. Coherence is beginning to act as the selection principle
-By Cycles 5–10, revision appears to be driven less by static labeling and more by which choreography interpretation best preserves coherence across unfolding time.
+By Cycles 5–11, revision appears to be driven less by static labeling and more by which choreography interpretation best preserves coherence across unfolding time.

 What survived was not what was initially plausible, but what remained coherent enough.
 What re-entered was not what was preferred symbolically, but what regained coherence strongly enough.